22. AGX Vehicle

 }

-Since the track is continuous, i.e., no actual start or end, the use of ranges is more convenient:
+Since the track is continuous, i.e., it has no actual start or end, using ranges is often more convenient:

 // Iterating all nodes.